- Home

 If the photos on here aren't enough we have a page with more photos, have a look at some more village feasts photos.

-Malta village feasts 2023 at your fingertips.
+Malta village feasts 2026 at your fingertips.
 It is amazing how many foreigners look at the details of this page wishing to participate in the local religious cultural feasts.

 The word feast is pronounced very similar in other languages: Festas, Fest, Feste, Festi.
 All this shows the willingness of people of different cultures to participate in such activities.

-We would appreciate if you observe any feast that is not in the right date or any missing feast.
+We would appreciate it if you observe any feast that is not in the right date or any missing feast.
 Please write to us so that we will include it.

 Want To Share This Page On Pinterest?
 Pin It Here!